 Let’s say you’ve already communicated your expectations and given this individual the opportunity to improve.
 If they’ve refused to accept your support or make a change, and you have documented evidence that they’ve failed to meet certain standards, then it’s time to cut them loose – especially if the situation is causing low staff morale.

-7. Don’t forget: Your company is only as extraordinary as the individuals within it
+7. Your company is only as extraordinary as the individuals within it

-… and when those individuals are representative of different genders, nationalities, ages and backgrounds, you instantly boost your SME’s potential.
+When those individuals are representative of different genders, nationalities, ages, and backgrounds, you instantly boost your SME’s potential.
 More brains around the table lead to a richer thought process – and that’s good for business.

 Hannah Dawson is the founder and CEO of Futrli.
-One of the leading female entrepreneurs in the SaaS space, Hannah flies the flag for women in technology by leading Futrli with an innovative approach to diversity; this is a passion close to her heart and core to their strategy as they grow the team globally.
+One of the leading female entrepreneurs in the SaaS space, Hannah flies the flag for women in technology by leading Futrli with an innovative approach to diversity.